Maritime Cybersecurity,

 Compliance Is No Longer Optional

-Since July 2024, IACS UR E26/E27 regulations are mandatory for all new vessels.
+Since July 2024, IACS UR E26/E27 regulations have been mandatory for all newbuilds.

-Non-compliance means delayed deliveries, failed audits, and lost contracts.
+Non-compliance means delivery delays, failed surveys, and lost contracts.

 IACS UR E26